-If you’re an avid golfer and visiting Bora Bora soon then you might be wondering ‘does Bora Bora have a golf course?’
+If you’re an avid golfer and visiting Bora Bora soon then you might be wondering if Bora Bora has a golf course.

 Does Bora Bora Have a Golf Course?

-No, Bora Bora doesn’t have a golf course unfortunately but there are other islands nearby which do have a golf course.
+Unfortunately Bora Bora doesn’t have a golf course at the moment but there are other islands nearby which do have a golf course.

 Bora Bora is a very small island.
 In fact, it only covers 30km2 so currently, with all the resorts and restaurants, there isn’t much room for a golf course.